NibiruChain/py-sdk/docs-md/query_clients/spot.md

             dict: _description_

     `total_liquidity(self) ‑> dict`
-    :   Returns the total amount of liquidity for the dex module
+    :   Returns the total amount of liquidity for the spot module

         Example Return Value::